 These projects skipped discretionary planning review, and it made all the difference.

-Both 750 Golden Gate and 850 Turk are part of California’s State Surplus Lands program, created by Executive Order N-06-19, which directed state agencies to identify underutilized land and make it available for affordable housing.
-In this case, both parcels were active state employee parking lots.
-Now, they’re being transformed into eight-story, all-affordable buildings, thanks to a framework that prioritizes housing.
+Both 750 Golden Gate and 850 Turk are part of the California’s State Surplus Lands program, created by Executive Order N-06-19, which directed State agencies to identify underutilized land and make it available for affordable housing.
+Both of these San Francisco parcels were serving as active State employee parking lots.
+Now, they’re both being transformed into 100% affordable eight-story buildings, thanks to a framework that prioritizes housing.

-Because these projects were on state land, they did not go through San Francisco’s local discretionary planning review process—one of the biggest sources of delay and uncertainty in the city’s entitlement system.
-Instead, the projects were approved ministerially, saving years and millions.
+Because these projects were on Sate land, they did not go through San Francisco’s local discretionary planning review process—one of the biggest sources of delay and uncertainty in the City’s entitlement system.
+Instead, the projects were approved ministerially, saving both years and millions of dollars.

 We’re proud of how we navigated an unusually fast permitting process—but speed comes with tradeoffs.
-For example, at 750 Golden Gate, to avoid drawn-out negotiations with PG&E and SFDPW over in-grade transformers, we squeezed two transformer rooms into the already-tight ground floor.
+For example, at 750 Golden Gate, to avoid drawn-out negotiations with PG&E and the San Francisco Department of Public Works (DPW) over in-grade transformers, we squeezed two transformer rooms into already-tight ground-floor plans.
 That preserved the timeline, but reduced space for active uses and constrained the pedestrian experience.
-In a different context, we might’ve fought harder for a better outcome, but this time, we prioritized getting the project built.
-Regulatory hurdles force teams to make constant tradeoffs, and those choices shape cost, quality, and design.
+In a different context, we might have fought harder for a better outcome, but in this case we prioritized getting the project built and making the homes available more quickly.
+Regulatory hurdles force design and development teams to make constant tradeoffs, and those choices shape cost, quality, and design.

 To be clear, San Francisco is working hard to fix this.
 The Breed and Lurie administrations have made important efforts to streamline permitting and align the Planning and Building Departments.
 And recent State legislation—including various California Density Bonus and streamlined approval laws—has been crucial in pushing cities toward more efficient, pro-housing processes.